boonepeter/boonepeter.github.io/content/posts/2020-11-10-spotify-codes.md

 The difference between 3 and 4 in Gray code is only 1 bit (`010 -> 110`).
 In normal binary representation, that difference is 3 bits (`100 -> 011`).
 When going from analog (the height of a given bar) to binary, using Gray codes reduces the number of bits that are "wrong" if we calculate the wrong height.

-If the height of a bar is supposed to be 3, but we calculate that it is 3.51 and we round up to 4, the binary representation of that number in Gray code will only be off by one bit.
-This makes the forward error correction more useful.
+If the height of a bar is supposed to be 3, but we calculate that it is 3.51 and we round up to 4, the binary representation of that number in Gray code will only be off by one bit. __This makes the forward error correction more useful.__

 I think it is cool how Spotify uses "old school" computer science techniques.
 Frank Gray being concerned about how physical switches operate in 1947 is still applicable today.
 When you are at the interface between analog and digital, a lot of older concepts become more relevant.

 ## Final thoughts

 I was hoping to be able to implement my own Spotify Code to URI tool, but I wasn't quite able to.
 I don't know exactly what forward error correction Spotify uses.
 I also don't know for sure if they are using CRC8.
 There is also another step that I didn't mention where they shuffle the bars around, and I don't know how they do that.
 I haven't quite given up, though.
 I plan to spend some more time studying a lot of sequences to see if I can figure out the error detection.
 I need to generate a bunch of corresponding URI, media reference, and Spotify code triplets.

+I didn't expect to learn quite this much when I started exploring Spotify codes, but that is the cool part about scratching the "curiosity itch"!